Amy Berman Jackson became nationally famous because a chaotic political period kept colliding with her courtroom.

 In the Manafort proceedings, Jackson handled a defendant who sat at the center of national arguments about corruption, lobbying, Russia, and presidential power.
 NPR's 2019 coverage of the sentencing makes clear how firm she was in cutting through the fog.
 She added 43 months in the Washington case, bringing Manafort's total federal term to about seven and a half years, and she rejected attempts to turn sentencing into a referendum on collusion talking points.

 The Stone case made the same quality even more visible.
-AP's coverage of Stone's sentencing recorded Jackson's insistence that his crimes were serious, that the public attacks surrounding the case could not dictate the court's work, and that a sentence of 40 months was warranted.
-The larger point was not simply that she sentenced him.
+CBS News coverage of Stone's sentencing recorded Jackson's insistence that his crimes were serious, that the public attacks surrounding the case could not dictate the court's work, and that a sentence of 40 months was warranted.
+The larger point was not the sentence alone.
 It was that she kept reasserting that courts are not television sets.

 Her style was judicial, but it was not passive